OOHNA Course offerings

-One-day workshops provide a condensed overview of larger certification courses, including training in the skill of performing tests.
+Workshops provide a condensed overview of larger certification courses.
 These are practical and informative for both the beginner looking for an introduction, or the seasoned professional looking to refresh their knowledge and skills.
-Workshops are offered in Ancaster, Ontario twice a year, or on a private basis at your facility anytime throughout the year.
-A Certificate of Attendance is issued upon completion.
-Refreshment breaks, materials, and parking are included.
-Cost is $335 + HST per workshop.
-Private workshop pricing starts at $1,500.

 Become a Certified Occupational Hearing Conservationist (COHC), by attending a CAOHC-approved, 20-hour (2.5 day) course, and passing the written and practical exams given upon completion.

 CRSP Exam Prep Course